bencasalino/Knowledge/TableOfContents/JavaScript/higher-order-functions.md

 To find the scripts in the data set that are still in use, the following function might be helpful.
 It filters out the elements in an array that don’t pass a test.

+### Use cases for filter

+- returns a new array that only includes things that PASS our "test"
+- checks every item/index in an array against a condition.
+- new array will be of EQUAL or LESSER length than the input.

 ```
 function filter(array, test) {
   let passed = [];